 There’s never been a better time to head to Quechee and enjoy a stay.
 When you’re ready to turn plans into reality, contact the team at Carefree Quechee Vacation to learn more about our many rental options and to start planning your next trip.

 Quechee, Vermont has earned a wonderful reputation among travelers as a destination worth returning to time and again.
 While some fall in love with Quechee thanks to its spectacular terrain, others are drawn in by the wonderful sense of seclusion this charming destination provides.
 With options for shopping and dining balancing out wonderful opportunities for outdoor adventure, Quechee is a place that speaks to visitors who arrive with many different types of travel interests in mind.
-If your travel plans are bringing you this way in the summer months, there are plenty of fun activities you’ll want to be sure to add to your itinerary to elevate your experience from start to finish.
+If your travel plans are bringing you this way in the summer months, there are plenty of fun Quechee VT things to do that you’ll want to add to your itinerary to elevate your experience from start to finish.

 Capture the Beauty of the Quechee Gorge